BMS for lithium-ion battery

 3. Lithium Balance Circuit

 LiFePO4 batteries have a major difference from lead-acid batteries when it comes to balancing the voltage in each cell during its charging.
 Owing to small differences in producing or operating conditions, each cell in a battery charges at a slightly different rate.
-In a lead-acid battery, when one cell charges faster and reaches its full voltage, the typical low end of charge current, along with the over charge-return, will guaranty the other cells get fully charged.
-In a sense, the cells in a lead-acid battery are self-equalizing during it is charging.
+In a lead-acid battery, when one cell charges faster and reaches its full voltage, the typical low end of charge current, along with the overcharge-return, will guarantee the other cells get fully charged.
+In a sense, the cells in a lead-acid battery are self-equalizing while it is charging.

 This is not the case with LiFePO4 batteries.
 When a LiFePO4 cell is fully charged, its voltage begins to rise further which may lead to electrode damage.
-In lithium batteries, as soon as the lowest voltage cell hits the discharge voltage cut off, it will shut down the entire battery.
+In lithium batteries, as soon as the lowest voltage cell hits the discharge voltage cut-off, it will shut down the entire battery.
 This may mean that some cells have unused energy.
-Likewise, if the cells aren’t balance when it is charging, charging will be interrupted as soon as the cell with highest voltage reaches the cut-off voltage and not all the cells will be fully charged.
+Likewise, if the cells aren’t balanced when it is charging, charging will be interrupted as soon as the cell with the highest voltage reaches the cut-off voltage, and not all the cells will be fully charged.

 A well-designed BMS battery will ensure each cell safely and fully charges before the entire charging process is complete.

 Unlike lead-acid or lithium cobalt oxide batteries, LiFePO4 batteries operate efficiently and safely at temperatures up to 60℃ or more.
 But at higher operating and storage temperatures, as with all batteries, the electrode materials will begin to degrade.
 A LiFePO4 battery with BMS uses embedded thermistors to actively monitor the temperature during operation, and it will disconnect the battery from the circuit at a specified temperature.